Meth Addiction & Abuse

 In cases where a Dual Diagnosis (addiction co-occurring with mental illness) both issues need to be treated concurrently for the best outcome.

-There are two options for treatment: Inpatient (residential rehab) or outpatient programmes (NHS services or private counselling).
+There are two options for treatment: Inpatient (residential meth rehab) or outpatient programmes (free NHS services or private counselling).

 You can start with your GP who will refer you to an outpatient service within your local area.
 Alternatively, you can call our team today to discuss the different options available to you.